Shopify accounting that reconciles to your bank.

 It depends on the goods.
 For imported consignments of £135 or less sold to UK consumers, and for overseas-seller stock already in the UK at the point of sale, the marketplace is liable to account for the VAT, not you.
 Goods sold through your own Shopify checkout are different: there the VAT is yours.
 We reconcile each channel separately so your return reflects who genuinely owes the tax on each sale.

 At lower profits a sole trade is simpler and cheaper to run; once profits are sustained and you're reinvesting, a company is often more tax-efficient.
-Corporation Tax runs 19% up to £50,000 and 25% over £250,000, with a 26.5% marginal band between, and dividends are taxed at 10.75%/35.75%/39.35% above a £500 allowance.
+Corporation Tax runs 19% up to £50,000 and 25% over £250,000, with a 26.5% marginal band between, and dividends carry their own tax rates on top of a £500 tax-free dividend allowance.
 We model both on your actual figures so you incorporate for the right reasons, at the right time.

 If you trade as a sole trader, yes.
 MTD for Income Tax starts in April 2026 for qualifying income over £50,000, April 2027 over £30,000, and April 2028 over £20,000.
 You'll keep digital records and file quarterly updates instead of one annual return.
 We move your bookkeeping onto MTD-ready software now so the change is seamless when your turn comes.

-UK digital platforms have reported seller income to HMRC since January 2024, with the first reports due by 31 January 2026 for the 2025 year.
+UK digital platforms have reported seller income to HMRC since January 2024.
+Reports covering the 2025 calendar year are due by 31 January 2026.
 So HMRC increasingly sees marketplace and app sales directly, and it should match your declared figures.
 If there's a gap, we help you reconcile and, where appropriate, make a tidy disclosure before it turns into an enquiry.

 Stop overpaying tax.
 Start filing in 5 days.